ayoa77/order-challenge/README.md

 of TypeScript and Nest.JS as a framework.

-I intended on using this time to improve on testing as well, but that did not go as well due to Nest.JS being rather young for a framework and lack of documentation for testing with mongoose.
+I intended on using this time to improve on testing as well, but that did not go as well due to Nest.JS being a rather young framework and the lack of documentation for testing with mongoose.
 After spending more time than I would have liked attempting to test the Nest way with its compilation of a test module and then injection of a self-written mock, I decided to test in a more straight forward way.
-I skipped the net way injected the actual orderModel.
+I skipped the Nest way and injected the actual orderModel.
 I then created a connection to a test database and tested mockFunctions against the results from my actual functions.
 However, these mockFunctions could be more flexible and allow for more refactoring in the actual funcitons.